Introduction to Android Wear

 Let us know how you feel about this

 With the introduction of Google's Android Wear, you are no longer restricted to just phones and tablets when it comes to developing great Android apps.
 Xamarin.Android's support for Android Wear makes it possible for you to run C# code on your wrist!
-This introduction provides a basic overview of Android Wear, describes its key features, and offers an early look at Xamarin Android Wear 2.0.
+This introduction provides a basic overview of Android Wear, describes its key features, and offers an overview of the features available in Android Wear 2.0.
 It lists some of the more popular Android Wear devices, and it provides links to essential Google Android Wear documentation for further reading.

 Android Wear runs on a variety of devices, including the first-generation Motorola 360, LG's G watch, and the Samsung Gear Live.
 A second generation, including Sony's SmartWatch 3, has also been released with additional capabilities including built-in GPS and offline music playback.
 For Android Wear 2.0, Google has teamed up with LG for two new watches: the LG Watch Sport and the LG Watch Style.